Talk to the Team

 The legal redaction problem

 Legal redaction is the area where “we’ll just draw black boxes over the text” has caused more public PII leaks than any other single bad pattern.
-Court filings keep going out with redactable PDFs where the original text is recoverable by copy-paste.
 E-discovery teams spend associate hours manually finding SSNs in 50,000-page document productions.
 Privilege review keeps producing inconsistent outcomes because each reviewer makes slightly different calls.

 How Philterd handles legal